 The lien or charge created by the statement may be discharged by the registration in the same office of a discharge executed by the minister.

 Where the lien and charge referred to in clause (1)(b) is realized, any surplus moneys remaining after the government is reimbursed and the expenses of realizing the lien and charge are met shall be paid to the person affected by the government's action.

-Where the government takes action to realize the lien and charge referred to in clause (1)(b), any person affected by the action may, within 30 days of the taking of the action or such further time as the court may allow, apply to the Court of Queen's Bench for an order under subsection (7).
+Where the government takes action to realize the lien and charge referred to in clause (1)(b), any person affected by the action may, within 30 days of the taking of the action or such further time as the court may allow, apply to the Court of King's Bench for an order under subsection (7).

 Where, upon hearing an application under subsection (6), the court is satisfied that the applicant owes no costs or expenses to the government or owes a smaller amount of costs and expenses than the government has alleged, the court may

 (a) where applicable, order immediate termination of the action being taken to realize the lien and charge; or